Sunny with a High Near 45

 Tonight

-Mostly clear, with a low around 31.
-West southwest wind 10 to 13 mph.
+Mostly clear, with a low around 30.
+West southwest wind around 11 mph.

 Saturday